Avalanche rout Coyotes 7-1 in Game 5 to win 1st-round series

 The Avs kept their lines rolling into Game 5, putting the Coyotes on the heels while creating scoring chances and penalties.

-Kadri scored 4 1/2 minutes in on a power play, one-timing a shot from the slot on a feed from Gabriel Landeskog behind the net.
+Kadri scored 4 1/2 minutes in on a power play, one-timing a shot from the slot on a feed from Landeskog behind the net.

 Arizona committed another penalty and the Avalanche again capitalized, going up 2-0 on Girard’s shot from near the blue line through a screen.